Post-boxing career, the doorman working the front of the casino eagerly awaits his next opportunity to be of service.

 Mao can’t bemember because the catnip that ended his career – the explosively addictive “Meowie Wowie” – has reduced this hulking, semi-literate knuckle of a cat to a hulking, semi-brain-damaged knuckle of a cat.

-Mao rocks from one hind leg to the other, thoughtfully, his eyes on the front door.
-His front paws dangle heavily as a smile passes over his lips.
+Mao rocks from one hind leg to the other, thoughtfully, his shining emerald eyes on the front door.
+His front paws dangle heavily as a smile forms, the result of my question.

 Mao has never looked back.